quickcode20/holbertonschool-zero_day/0x00-vagrant/README.md

-# Vagrant project 0x00
+# New Readme File

-## My First Project
+## My Task 1

-My project is a practical exercise created in order to learning how you can use git and how useful is it So you can interact with github by graphical interface
+My project is a practical exercise created in order to learning how you can create a new directory and add a new README.md file to this directory

 ## Why this project is useful